-After a successful campaign last year — see the thank you video here, we are aiming to raise $15000 again this year.
+After a successful campaign the past two years, we are aiming to raise $30000 this year.

-We plan to use the funds to send the team to St. Catharines for the deBray Divisional Championships at Brock University at the end of November, and to London, ON for the OUA Championships at Western University in February.
+We plan to use the funds to send the team to Sudbury for the deBray Divisional Championships at Laurentian University at the end of November, and to St. Catherines, ON for the OUA Championships at Brock University in February.

-With a successful fundraising campaign, we will also invest some of the funds to create a swimming bursary, and to decrease the swimmer fees.
+With a successful fundraising campaign, we will also invest part of the funds to decrease the swimmer fees.

 With your support, Carleton Ravens Swimming will continue to succeed far into the future.
 As in the past, our athletes will continue to pursue both academic and athletic success, while nonetheless enjoying their newfound freedom and responsibility as young student-athletes.